 To succeed, grant recipients must show demonstrable improvement.
 Progress will be measured through the County Health Rankings, a project of the Robert Wood Johnson Foundation that tracks the health of residents in all U.S. counties (countyhealthrankings.org).

-“While Greenville County is fortunate to have a number of philanthropic organizations investing in local nonprofit organizations, requests from grantees far surpass what funders are able to give,” said Katy Smith, executive director of the Greenville Partnership for Philanthropy.
+“While Greenville County is fortunate to have a number of philanthropic organizations investing in local nonprofit organizations, requests from grantees far surpass what founders are able to give,” said Katy Smith, executive director of the Greenville Partnership for Philanthropy.
 “The new annual investment of grant dollars from Healthy Greenville 2036 will be the third largest in Greenville County, behind only the United Way of Greenville County and Hollingsworth Funds.
 We have a number of health issues in Greenville County that can be impacted with significant and, importantly, sustained philanthropic support, but even more critically with a full strategic commitment to policy and systems changes in partnership with a variety of organizations.
 I look forward to where Healthy Greenville 2036 will take our community.”

 The Greenville Health Authority Board of Trustees is the new operating name for what was previously named the Greenville Health System (GHS) Board of Trustees.
 The name changed as part of a governance shift which moved the health system from a public, not-for-profit entity to a private, not-for-profit entity.
 As part of the transition, the health system volunteered to establish the innovative grants program as a way to return to the community an amount equal to the $80 million in tax-payer support the health system received from 1947 through 1997.
 The system hasn’t received any county tax dollars since 1998.